Things to Do in Naples, Florida

 The Naples Zoo is another great place to get up-close-and-personal with a variety of animals and learn about conservation efforts.

 Just east of downtown Naples is Celebration Park, a waterfront venue designed specifically for food trucks, with a permanent outdoor dining verandah and a craft beer and wine bar.
-Take your pick from seafood, pizza, curry, gyros, and bbq.
-A few blocks away you’ll find new microbrewery Ankrolab Brewing Co., serving up a great selection of local beers on tap.
+Take your pick from seafood, pizza, curry, gyros, and barbecue.
+A few blocks away you'll find taproom and beer garden Ankrolab Brewing Co., where you can sit back and relax with a local pint.

 In the heart of the Old Naples waterfront district is the historic Tin City, an eclectic tin-roofed shopping and entertainment area with nautical and nature-themed gift shops featuring rustic marine souvenirs and casual seafood eateries like Pinchers.
 The old Florida vibe of Tin City is a throwback to the 1920s when clam, shelling, oyster, and fishing industries were headquartered here.
 As you explore, sample tropical fruit wines from all over Florida at The Naples Winery.

-At the luxurious Waterside Shops, you’ll find an open-air mall with lush landscaping, bubbling fountains, and covered walkways where you can shop in style at numerous high-end retailers like Saks Fifth Avenue, and dine at a variety of restaurants like the health-conscious True Food Kitchen.
+At the luxurious Waterside Shops, you'll find an open-air mall with lush landscaping, bubbling fountains, and covered walkways.
+Shop in style at numerous high-end retailers like Saks Fifth Avenue, and dine at a variety of restaurants like the health-conscious True Food Kitchen.

 In north Naples, the Mercato entertainment plaza is home to a movie theater, retail shops, and a variety of restaurants ranging from grab-and-go burritos to high-end steaks.
 The shopping center hosts a popular happy hour with more than a dozen restaurants participating, and there are plenty of weekly events and live music performances.
 Nearby, check out Bone Hook Brewing Company, southwest Florida's largest brewpub with more than 20 original craft beers on tap and live music every weekend.